What is API?

 Verloop.io’s API Block

-The API Block in Verloop.io is a powerful tool that allows your chatbot to interact with external APIs.
-This block enables your bot to retrieve, send, and manipulate data from third-party services, enriching the conversation with dynamic, real-time information.
-In this document, you will learn how you can set it up and use it effectively.
+The API Block in Verloop.io is a powerful tool that allows your AI Agent to interact with external APIs.
+This block enables your recipe to retrieve, send, and manipulate data from third-party services, enriching the conversation with dynamic, real-time information.

 10 Essential API Terminologies